- Related Products:

 Evidence from the Literature

-Capper and colleagues demonstrated that a high-saturated fatty acid diet exacerbates EAE-related optic nerve damage and RGC death, with OptoDrum documenting significantly worse visual acuity and contrast sensitivity in diet-treated EAE animals compared with standard diet controls.
-The study validates OptoDrum sensitivity to diet-modulated differences in EAE visual outcomes.
+- A high-saturated fatty acid diet exacerbates EAE-related optic nerve damage and RGC death, with OptoDrum documenting significantly worse visual acuity and contrast sensitivity in diet-treated EAE animals compared with standard diet controls.

-Remlinger and colleagues used OptoDrum to confirm that FcRn blockade – targeting the antibody recycling receptor to reduce circulating MOG antibody titres – produces preserved visual function in an EAE/MOGAD model, demonstrating the sensitivity of the OMR to treatment effects driven by humoral immune modulation in an antibody-mediated optic neuritis paradigm.
+- OptoDrum was used to confirm that FcRn blockade, targeting the antibody recycling receptor to reduce circulating MOG antibody titres, produces preserved visual function in an EAE/MOGAD model, demonstrating the sensitivity of the OMR to treatment effects driven by humoral immune modulation in an antibody-mediated optic neuritis paradigm.

 02How Does Neuroinflammation Drive Retinal Ganglion Cell Death and Visual Dysfunction?Audience A - Vision-focusedAudience B - CNS/Systemic